0944-tw/SkibidiOhioRizzCord/README.md

-# SkibidiOhioRizzCord
+# SkibidiOhioRizzC
-Most sigma Discord Client in World
+Most sigma Discord Client in World, If your watch don't support eSIM.
+You need use SORCord Helper or SORConnect with Vendetta to use

 **Your token is guaranteed to be leaked.
 We do not encrypt the token, please do not use this client on your personal account.**